 10. Isserman is also right to say that decision making in the party was collective in form, but personalized in substance.
 While collective bodies regularly met, it was the General Secretary (the title was later “Americanized” to National Chair), first Earl Browder and then Gus Hall, who largely set the agenda, determined the boundaries of discussion, and with the help of his supporters enforced those boundaries.
 I was part of that dynamic, although, to be honest, mostly on the enforcer side, which I regret.

-11. Isserman is on point to say that the Soviet Union figured prominently — too prominently — in our party’s political, ideological, and cultural firmament.
-But when it came to joining and remaining in the party, it was nearly always existing US capitalism and its depredations, not existing Soviet socialism, that brought nearly all of us into the party’s orbit and kept us there.
 Of course, the exception to this is the crisis in the socialist world in the late 1980s and the implosion of the Soviet Union in 1991.
-The events at that time, as you would imagine, shook party members, eroding to a degree our confidence in the socialist project.
+The events of that time, as you would imagine, shook party members, eroding to a degree our confidence in the socialist project.
 Nevertheless, most party members were not so shaken by the sudden and completely unexpected evaporation of Eastern European and Soviet socialism that they were ready to give up the fight for a society free of exploitation and oppression.
 As for remaining in the party, well, that’s another matter.
 Many left, but only after they had concluded that Gus Hall and his supporters were unwilling to undertake a critical look at the party’s present and past positions as well as consider changes at the highest level of its leadership structure.

-12. Figuring prominently in the raucous discussion at the time were a number of issues: (1) the undemocratic top-down nature of the party’s decision making process, (2) the relationship between class and race, (3) leadership succession, (4) the interrelationship between class and democratic struggles, (5) the influence of racism and male supremacy within the party, (6) past positions on international events, and, not least, the causes and consequences of socialism going belly up in Eastern Europe and the Soviet Union.
+12. Figuring prominently in the raucous discussion at the time were a number of issues: (1) the undemocratic top-down nature of the party’s decision making process, (2) the relationship between class and race, (3) leadership succession, (4) the interrelationship between class and democratic struggles, (5) the influence of racism and male supremacy within the party, (6) past positions on international events, and (7) finally, the causes and consequences of socialism going belly up in Eastern Europe and the Soviet Union.
 To this I would add more than a dollop of personal grievances on both sides.
 In the end, nearly half the membership quit, while the party’s political and organizational capacity, not surprisingly, was greatly diminished.

 13. Was the split inevitable?
 I still ask myself that question without any conclusive answer.
 I do know that it only could have been avoided if Gus Hall at his own initiative or at the insistence of his closest supporters had agreed to a willingness to co-chair the party with Charlene Mitchell or had stepped down in favor of a collective leadership, representing both sides of this factional fight.
 Would that alone have been enough?
 I don’t presume to know.
 And anybody who does is probably “talking out of their ass.”
 But it would have been a good start.Only later did I realize that there were no winners in this clash.
 Both sides, in effect, set the table for their own irrelevance and undoing.